cherrypy/cherrypy/sphinx/source/index.rst

 to ensure that you decouple, as best as you can, the entities your application expose from the way they are manipulated or consumed.
-To embrace this point of view, developers will usually design a web API that expose pairs of `(URL, HTTP method)`.
+To embrace this point of view, developers will usually design a web API that expose pairs of `(URL, HTTP method, data, constraints)`.

 .. note::